Storia Americana: Plot

-While Loy (Chris Rock) meets with Ebal Violante (Francesco Acquaroli) to return Zero and Donatello's ring, Lemuel (Matthew Elam) moves out of the Smutny house.
-A drunken Josto (Jason Schwartzman) intercepts Dr. Harvard (Stephen Spencer) and his fiancee's father, Milvin Gillis, killing them in a car and then burning it.
+While Loy (Chris Rock) meets with Ebal Violante (Francesco Acquaroli) to return Zero and Donatello's ring, Lemuel (Matthew Elam) moves out of the Smutny residence.
+A drunken Josto (Jason Schwartzman) intercepts Dr. Harvard (Stephen Spencer) and his fiancée's father, Milvin Gillis, killing them in a car and then burning it.

 For their betrayals, Loy has Happy (Edwin Lee Gibson) and Leon (Jeremie Harris) executed by his henchmen.
-At his compound, Josto is confronted by the family, and is also surprised when he finds Oraetta (Jessie Buckley), having been bailed out by Violante.
-Violante convinced the Fadda Family that Josto had Oraetta indirectly kill Donatello because of the ring, also blaming Josto for Gaetano's death.
-With this, Violante declares that he will take control of the Family's operations, deeming that the Faddas are no longer capable of handling business.
-He sends Joe Bulo to take Josto and Oraetta to the field and execute them both.
+At his compound, Josto is confronted by the surviving Fadda family, and is surprised when he finds Oraetta (Jessie Buckley), having been bailed out by Violante.
+Violante has convinced the family that Josto had Oraetta indirectly kill Donatello because of the ring, also blaming Josto for Gaetano's death.
+With this, Violante declares that he will take control of the family, deeming that the Faddas are no longer capable of handling business.
+He sends Joe Bulo to take Josto and Oraetta to a field and execute them both.
 Per Oraetta's request, Josto is killed first while Oraetta once again sees a ghost before being executed.

 Loy returns home and is surprised to discover Satchel (Rodney L. Jones II) made his way home with his dog, Rabbit.
-Later, Loy meets with Violante, the mob war officially over.
+Later, Loy meets with Violante, the war officially over.
 Despite their previous deal, Violante tells Loy he will have to give up half of the Cannon Limited's territory or face death, forcing Loy to accept it.
-He returns home defeated, although he is overjoyed to see his happy family reunited.
-Suddenly, Zelmare (Karen Aldridge) stabs him several times and escapes.
+He returns home defeated, although he is overjoyed to see his family reunited.
+Suddenly, Zelmare (Karen Aldridge) stabs Loy several times and escapes.
 Satchel witnesses the moment and stays with his father until he dies.

 Ethelrida (E'myri Crutchfield) reads her history report to her proud parents.
-During the credits, a grown up Satchel now goes by the name Mike Milligan (Bokeem Woodbine).
-As he is driven in a car by Gale Kitchen (Brad Mann), he stares at the same road he took when he walked home with Rabbit when he was younger.
+During the credits, a grown-up Satchel now goes by the name Mike Milligan (Bokeem Woodbine).
+As he is driven in a car by Gale Kitchen (Brad Mann) to meet with Ed Blumquist in Sioux Falls, he stares out the window, remembering his childhood and everything Rabbi taught him.

 Production

 Development

 In November 2020, it was reported that the eleventh and final episode of the season would be titled "Storia Americana", and was to be written by series creator Noah Hawley and directed by Dana Gonzales.
 This was Hawley's 34th writing credit, and Gonzales' fourth directing credit.
-Originally, the season would only consists of 10 episodes, but it was extended by one episode after Hawley claimed to have too much filmed material that could be expanded.
+Originally, the season would only consist of 10 episodes, but it was extended by one episode after Hawley claimed to have too much filmed material that could be expanded.